dzamie/dps-excelscripts/README.md

 # Purpose

 In case I want to refer to my previous code, or my office's cloud goes down, having a backup is always nice.
 This readme contains brief descriptions of each script.
-They're not all ExcelScript, but most of them are.
-Powershell scripts have base filepaths dummied out - it's hardly infallible security, but I might as well put in at least a token effort.
+They're not all ExcelScript, but many of them are.
+Scripts have base filepaths and easily-identifiable information dummied out - it's hardly infallible security, but I might as well put in at least a token effort.

 ### Auto PBP - ExcelScript